Risk-taking in teenagers

 The areas that handle impulse control and planning also don’t completely mature until about age 25.
 This means teenagers are more likely than adults to make quick and risky decisions.

 On top of this, your child’s friends will now have a larger influence on their behaviour.
-This is why if their friends are inclined towards teen risk-taking behaviours, it’s likely your child will be to.
+This is why if their friends are inclined towards teen risk-taking behaviours, it’s likely your child will be too.

 For example, in a computerised driving test, researchers found that early adolescents were more likely to engage in risky driving when friends were present.
 Late adolescents were also somewhat more likely to showcase risky behaviour in their driving when they were with friends.